mael-insa/d7020e_lab3_mael/examples/EX2_README.md

   [Your answer here]

   Do the number of cycles reported match your expectations.
-(Lookup the `nop`, `subs` and `b <cc>` instructions in [Cortex-M0+](https://developer.arm.com/documentation/ddi0484/c/CHDCICDF)).
+(Lookup the `nop`, `subs` and `b <cc>` instructions in [Cortex-M4](https://developer.arm.com/documentation/100166/0001/Programmers-Model/Instruction-set-summary/Table-of-processor-instructions?lang=en)).

   What do you find?

-  [Your answer here]

-  As you might have noticed there is a discrepancy.
-Now lookup the same instructions for the older M0 sibling [Cortex-M0](https://developer.arm.com/documentation/ddi0432/c/programmers-model/instruction-set-summary).
-These both implement the same `arm6m` ISA, with different to their implementation only.

-  What do you find?

-  [Your answer here]

-  In particular, which implementation M0/M0+, do you infer `symex` to model?

   [Your answer here]